anitahoroszkoorg/architech/README.md

-# Budimex (Architech) application for filling out forms
+# Architech application for filling out forms

 I designed this project in Figma for a company that needed better UX for their application process for potential contractors.
 I've created a more user friendly layout for filling out complicated forms.
 I've decided to develop it myself in React with Typescript using tools such as Material UI and Formik.